Paul Futcher: Ashton United

 Futcher was unable to save the Robins from relegation to the Northern Premier League.
 He subsequently failed to motivate the squad (using nearly 50 players in 10 months) and left in December 2005.

 Personal life and death

-Futcher's twin brother Ron played in the Football League as well as being a top scorer in the North American Soccer League; and their older brother Graham also played professionally at Chester City.
+Futcher's twin brother Ron played in the Football League playing alongside Paul at Barnsley FC as well as being a top scorer in the North American Soccer League; and their older brother Graham also played professionally at Chester City.
 Paul's son Ben has extensive Football League experience.
 He is also the uncle of former Premier League midfielder Danny Murphy.

 On 23 November 2016, Futcher died of cancer.
 Gary Sweet, the Chief Executive of his former club Luton Town, described him as "up there with the very best I've ever seen play for the Club", adding that Futcher would "live long in the memory of anyone who saw him play."

 A minute's silence was observed at Grimsby's next fixture a 3–2 away defeat at Crawley Town.
 Whilst Grimsby also announced they would hold a minutes applause for him in their next home game against Portsmouth.